 Niagara’s Freedom Trail honours the thousands of African American slaves that found freedom in Canada.
-Between 1796 and 1949, the Underground Railroad aided an estimated 40,000 African American slaves in their escape to the more tolerant northern American states, or ultimately to the freedom of Canada.
+The Underground Railroad aided an estimated 40,000 African American slaves in their escape to the more tolerant northern American states, or ultimately to the freedom of Canada.
 Fort Erie, Ontario became a popular crossing for freedom seekers because of its proximity to Buffalo, New York.
 Ferry operators aided fugitive slaves and used a secret system of codes and symbols to distinguish bona fide passengers from potential spies.

 Location: Look for the plaque located on a rock next to the Niagara River Parkway Trail.
 (108 Lakeshore Road, Fort Erie, Ontario)

 The Bertie Street Ferry landing was the longest operating ferry dock used by freedom seekers and the site where thousands of fugitive slaves first set foot in Canada.
 Freedom Park was established at the site to honour the thousands of African Americans who found sanctuary and experienced freedom for the first time in Canada.